Current research projects

 Collaborative projects and research foci

-SFB 294: Structural change of property Subproject A03 "Property and Habit"
+SFB 294: Structural Change of Property Subproject A03 "Property as a Medium of Habit Formation"

 Politics of Truth.
 Erfurt Research Centre for Political Epistemologies To the project website